Indigenous Relations Policy

 Strike’s management of health, safety, Indigenous relations, and environmental protection was exceptional.— A Valued Strike Customer

-Build meaningful relationships with local and Indigenous peoples, businesses and communities that mutually benefit all stakeholders.
+Build meaningful relationships with local and Indigenous people, businesses and communities that mutually benefit all!

 - Engage Early and Often